Uttarayan002/Energy-Forecast-Optimization-with-XGBoost-for-Operational-Efficiency/README.md

 - Assessed model performance through evaluation metrics (MAE ≈ 2.09, RMSE, R²) and residual plot analysis, ensuring robustness and minimal prediction bias.

 ## Note
-I completed this project in May 2023, but didn’t upload it to GitHub until later.
+I completed this project in April 2025, but didn’t upload it to GitHub until later.
 Posting now to document and share the work.

 ## Contacts
 Auther: Uttarayan Haldar